Shoe Carnival (NASDAQ:SCVL) Issues Earnings Results, Misses Estimates By $0.10 EPS

-Shoe Carnival (NASDAQ:SCVL – Get Free Report) issued its earnings results on Tuesday.
+Shoe Carnival (NASDAQ:SCVL – Get Free Report) released its quarterly earnings data on Tuesday.
 The company reported $0.71 EPS for the quarter, missing analysts’ consensus estimates of $0.81 by ($0.10), MarketWatch Earnings reports.
 Shoe Carnival had a return on equity of 19.43% and a net margin of 8.13%.
-The business had revenue of $294.62 million during the quarter, compared to analysts’ expectations of $286.89 million.
-During the same quarter in the previous year, the business earned $1.04 EPS.
+The firm had revenue of $294.62 million during the quarter, compared to analyst estimates of $286.89 million.
+During the same quarter in the prior year, the company posted $1.04 EPS.
 Shoe Carnival updated its FY 2023 guidance to $3.10-$3.25 EPS.

 Shoe Carnival Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, July 19th.
-Investors of record on Wednesday, July 5th were given a dividend of $0.10 per share.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, July 19th.
+Investors of record on Wednesday, July 5th were issued a $0.10 dividend.
 The ex-dividend date of this dividend was Monday, July 3rd.
-This represents a $0.40 dividend on an annualized basis and a yield of 1.72%.
-Shoe Carnival’s dividend payout ratio (DPR) is 11.08%.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 1.73%.
+Shoe Carnival’s dividend payout ratio is 11.08%.

 Analyst Ratings Changes